ericoporto/ags-manual-wiki/acintro7.md

     (eg. "Loop 0 (down)").
 -   **Clickable** - if this is not checked, then this character will be see-through to mouse clicks.
-This is similar to the way the player character worked in Lucasarts games - you cannot actually click on Guybrush, it will always activate whatever is behind him.
+This is similar to the way the player character worked in LucasArts games - you cannot actually click on Guybrush, it will always activate whatever is behind him.

 The character's "*RealName*" field simply gives you an easy way to